Code Health Assessment

 TD ID Finding Type Severity Effort Screen(s) Source

-TD-001 Duplicate getPage/getProduct/getCollection API calls in generateMetadata and page components Design Debt Major Low Item Detail, Product Detail, Search Detail Item Detail (/[page]), Product Detail (/product/[handle]), Search Detail (/search/[collection])
+TD-001 Duplicate getPage/getProduct/getCollection calls in generateMetadata and page component Design Debt Major Medium Item Detail, Product Detail, Search Detail Item Detail (/[page]), Product Detail (/product/[handle]), Search Detail (/search/[collection])

-TD-002 Unguarded product.featuredImage.url access in productJsonLd Code Debt Critical Low Product Detail Product Detail (/product/[handle])
+TD-002 Unguarded featuredImage.url access in productJsonLd construction Code Debt Critical Low Product Detail Product Detail (/product/[handle])

-TD-007 No test suite — test script runs only Prettier check Test Debt Major Very High All screens package.json
+TD-010 No co-located tests; test script runs only Prettier Test Debt Major Very High All screens All screens; package.json

-TD-011 Server locale used for date formatting — incorrect for international users Code Debt Major Low Item Detail Item Detail (/[page])
+TD-014 Missing <time> element for machine-readable date Code Debt Minor Low Item Detail Item Detail (/[page])

-TD-012 Missing <time> element for last-updated date Code Debt Minor Low Item Detail Item Detail (/[page])
+TD-016 Locale-dependent date rendering tied to server runtime locale Code Debt Minor Low Item Detail Item Detail (/[page])

 Finding ID Quality Dimension Severity Title Screen(s) Effort Status

-CH-003 Reliability Critical Unguarded featuredImage Property Access in JSON-LD Product Detail Low Open
+CH-002 Reliability Critical Unguarded featuredImage Access in JSON-LD Construction Product Detail Low Open

-CH-010 Maintainability Major Unsafe searchParams Type Cast Suppresses Runtime Safety Search, Search Detail Low Open
+CH-003 Maintainability Major Unsafe searchParams Type Assertion Search, Search Detail Low Open

-CH-013 Usability Minor Missing <time> Element for Machine-Readable Dates Item Detail Low Open
+CH-014 Usability Minor Missing <time> Element for Machine-Readable Date Item Detail Low Open

-The following findings are inferred from patterns described in the documentation but cannot be confirmed without direct source code access.
+The following findings are based on inference from technology patterns or incomplete documentation evidence.
 They are not counted in severity totals and are not scheduled in the Remediation Roadmap.
+Each requires a specific verification action before it can be promoted to the main Finding Inventory.

 Finding ID Quality Dimension Inferred Severity Title Inference Basis Verification Action